 An Equipment Module groups related Engineering Items into a reusable functional unit.
 Equipment Modules use a template-based system where you define a template with item slots, then create multiple configurations that assign different physical components to those slots.

-💡 In pharmaceutical terms: An Equipment Module represents a group of valves and instruments that always work together — such as a tank inlet assembly (inlet valve + vent valve + pressure transmitter), a CIP supply manifold, or a transfer path between vessels.
+💡 In pharmaceutical terms: An Equipment Module represents a group of Engineering Items that always work together — such as a tank inlet assembly (inlet valve + vent valve + pressure transmitter), a CIP supply manifold, or a transfer path between vessels.
 By grouping them, you can write your process logic once and reuse it across multiple physical configurations.

 🧩 Core Concepts